Privacy Laws in Canada

 Individual Access: Upon request, an individual shall be informed of the existence, use, and disclosure of his or her personal information, and shall be given access to that information.
 An individual shall be able to challenge the accuracy and completeness of the information and have it amended as appropriate.

 Limiting Use, Disclosure and Retention: Personal information shall not be used or disclosed for purposes other than those for which it was collected, except with the consent of the individual or as required by law.
-Personal information shall be retained only as long as necessary for the fulfillment of those purposes.
+Personal information shall be retained only as long as necessary for the fulfilment of those purposes.

 Challenging Compliance: An individual shall be able to address a challenge concerning compliance with the above principles to the designate individual or individuals accountable for the organization's compliance.